 '''

 $ vmware-toolbox-cmd stat raw text session

 session = 4004861987670969122

 uptime = 1036293956

-version = VMware ESX 6.0.0 build-12345
+version = VMware ESXi 6.0.0 build-12345

 provider =

 uuid.bios = 56 4d 2c 53 43 56 66 8e-7c 05 fd 7e 51 1e 23 f3

 '''

 Sessions change for a virtual machine with power on, suspend, revert to snapshot, vMotion, reset, or when it experiences some type of hot-plug.
-Statistics may be discontinuous across a session change.
+Statistics might be discontinuous across a session change.
 The reason for a session change, or whether session change constitutes a host change, is not exposed to virtual machines.

-- session a cryptographically strong random number indicating the current session.
+session - a cryptographically strong random number indicating the current session.
 Expected to contain at least 63 bits of entropy.
-Changes with every session. - uptime microseconds since the last session change, as measured by the host. - version string representation of the hypervisor version.
+Changes with every session.

+uptime - microseconds since the last session change, as measured by the host.

+version - string representation of the hypervisor version.
 Not expected to be parsed.
-A guest should never change its behavior based on the hypervisor version or build number. - provider string representing the provider.
+A guest OS should never change its behavior based on the hypervisor version or build number.

+provider - string representing the provider.
 Set by the ExtraConfig tools.guestlib.stat.provider and intended for use by vSphere providers such as vCloud Air.
 Opaque contents defined by the provider.

 uuid.bios - the virtual machine's SMBIOS UUID, cached at boot time.
-VMware maintains the SMBIOS UUID as a component of guest licensing: migrating a VM retains the same UUID while cloning a VM generates a different UUID.
-The algorithm to generate new UUIDs varies from release to release.
+VMware maintains the SMBIOS UUID as a component of guest licensing; migrating a VM retains the same UUID while cloning a VM generates a different UUID.
+The algorithm to generate a new UUID varies from release to release.
 The vSphere API permits changing a VM's UUID.
-Although vSphere prevents unintentional UUID duplication, it allows deliberate UUID duplication, since legitimate workflows (such as lab environments) often require duplicated UUIDs.
+Although vSphere prevents unintentional duplication of UUID, it allows deliberate UUID duplication, because legitimate workflows (such as lab environments) often require duplicated UUIDs.